aortega0703/math-notes/Group/Definitions/Centralizer.md

   - definition
   - abstract_algebra
 reference:
-  - "Gallian, J. A. Contemporary\r Abstract Algebra"
+  - "Gallian, J. A. Contemporary Abstract Algebra"
 ---
 For a [[Group]] $G$ and $a\in G$, the _centralizer_ of $a\in G$ is$$C(a)=\{g\in G: ga=ag\}$$